 Tucson Food: North of the Border

 Emerging from an era of meat and potatoes and carne and frijoles—all of which it still does exceptionally well—Tucson has become a foodie tour de force.
-You can indulge in authentic chicken mole (rich sauce including chiles and chocolate) and carne seca (dried beef); fill up on some local/world food fusion; or get good and greasy with a Sonoran hot dog.
+You can indulge in authentic chicken mole and carne seca (dried beef); fill up on some local/global fusion food; or get good and greasy with a Sonoran hot dog.

-Start with some classic Mexican dishes such as tamales (filled masa dough wrapped in a corn husk) or enchiladas (corn tortillas filled with meat or cheese).
+Start with some classic Mexican dishes such as tamales or enchiladas.
 But today even Mexican-American foods are evolving into a new generation of creations.
-Do you prefer the chimichangas (deep-fried burritos) that purportedly originated at El Charro Café or the mango-filled ones at Mi Nidito for dessert?
+Do you prefer the chimichangas that purportedly originated at El Charro Café or the mango-filled ones at Mi Nidito for dessert?
 Taste and decide for yourself.

 Many identify Mexican food by bright, glistening layers of cheddar that render the entrée below it unrecognizable.
-Not that there's anything wrong with that, but true Mexico-style meals are untouched by orange cheese.
-Authentic dishes are served with much smaller rations of white cheese, usually queso blanco or panela—mild cheeses that become soft and creamy when heated, but don't melt—and cotija, a Mexican-style Parmesan.
-These cheeses now appear on non-Hispanic menus, too.
+Not that there’s anything wrong with that, but true Mexico-style meals are untouched by orange cheese.
+Authentic dishes are served with much smaller rations of white cheese, usually queso blanco or panela—mild cheeses that become soft and creamy when heated, but don’t melt—and Cotija, a Mexican-style Parmesan.

 Pick a Pepper

 Another key to authentic Mexican food is its heat source: fresh peppers.
-Once a south-of-the-border specialty, increased demand moved production of the heat-tolerant plants into the southern United States where they've had a growing impact on regional cuisine.
+These heat-tolerant plants were once a south-of-the-border specialty; increased demand has led to their being raised in the southern United States, where they’ve had a growing impact on regional cuisine.
 There are endless varieties of the spicy fruit, but here are some more commonly seen on local menus.

 Jalapeño: These flavorful green peppers can range from mild to hot and are served pickled, canned, deep-fried for "poppers," or as a garnish for everything from salads to nachos.

-Habañero: This thumblike pepper is one of the hottest.
+Habañero: This thumb-shape pepper is one of the hottest.
 A little goes a long way in cooking.
-It's most often found in chili recipes and hot sauces.
+It’s most often found in chili recipes and hot sauces.

 Poblano: This green pepper, aka pasilla, is usually mild, but can sometimes pack a punch.
-Dried, it's an ancho chile.
-The poblano is used for moles (mo-lays).
+Dried, it’s an ancho chile.
+The poblano is used for moles.